|Date of Birth||19 March 1936, Ostermundigen, Bern, Switzerland|

 The year 1962 saw the relatively unknown Swiss beauty back on the set, co-starring with Sean Connery in the first movie version of Ian Fleming's fanciful "James Bond" espionage novels, "Dr. No".
 Andress' smoldering-yet-aloof screen presence immediately established her as one of the most desired women in the world, helped to start the James Bond franchise that continues to this day and set the "Bond Girl" standard beside which all future Bond actresses would be judged (notwithstanding the fact that her Swiss/German accent was so strong that her voice had to dubbed in the movie).

-Andress made many more movies in the United States and Europe from the mid-1960s to the mid-1970s, including The 10th Victim (1965), in which she wears a famously ballistic bra; The Blue Max (1966), in which she is aptly cast as the sultry, sexually insatiable wife of an aristocratic World War I German general; and Casino Royale (1967), another foray into the world of James Bond.
-Her charms seemingly undiminished by age, at 40 she could still easily play a bombshell nurse hired to titillate a doddering millionaire to death in the slight Italian sex comedy The Sensuous Nurse (1975).
+Andress made many more movies in the United States and Europe from the mid-'60s to the late '70s, including The 10th Victim (1965), in which she wears a famously ballistic bra; The Blue Max (1966), in which she is aptly cast as the sultry, sexually insatiable wife of an aristocratic World War I German general; and Casino Royale (1967), another foray into the world of James Bond.
+Her charms seemingly undiminished by age, at 39 she could still easily play a bombshell nurse hired to titillate a doddering millionaire to death in the slight Italian sex comedy The Sensuous Nurse (1975).

-Having been divorced by Derek is 1966 so he could pursue younger lookalike Linda Evans, Andress played the field for years, reportedly involved at various times with Jean-Paul Belmondo, Warren Beatty and Ryan O'Neal.
+Having divorced in 1966 when she left Derek for Jean-Paul Belmondo, Andress played the field for years, reportedly involved at various times with Ryan O'Neal, Dennis Hopper and Marcello Mastroianni.
 In 1979, she began what would be a long-term romance with Harry Hamlin, her handsome young co-star from Clash of the Titans (1981) (in which she was cast, predictably, as "Aphrodite").
 While subsequently traveling in India, Andress' belly began to swell out of her clothing, and she felt very nauseous.
 What at first seemed a severe case of "Delhi Belly" turned out to be pregnancy, her first and only, at age 43.
 She and Hamlin named the child, who was born in 1980, Dimitri Hamlin.

-After the her son's birth, Andress scaled back her career, which now focused mostly on European television and films, as she was raising Dimitri in Rome.
-She last worked on a film in 1997.
-Her relationship with Hamlin having ended in 1982, she has lived with Lorenzo Rispoli since 1983.
+After the birth of her son, Andress scaled back her career, which now focused mostly on European television and films, as she was raising Dimitri in Rome.
+Her relationship with Hamlin ended in 1983, and she last worked on a film in 2005.

 - IMDb Mini Biography By: Larry-115